 Conditions for AKC acknowledgment include having a few hundred dogs of the breed nationwide, as well as an established breed club of responsible owners and breeders.
 Breeds working towards full recognition are recorded in AKC’s Foundation Stock Service.

 Some animal-rights advocates are critical of dog breeding and highlight that many mixed-breed dogs seek adoption.
-The AKC says breed traits enable future owners anticipate a dog’s character and make a long lasting couple.
+The AKC says breed traits enable future owners to anticipate a dog’s character and make a long-lasting couple.